plakrisenko/Pain_signaling_code/README.md

   PEtab files for the core model of PKA activity in nociceptive neurons.
 The model captures ligand-dependent receptor activation, subsequent G-protein signaling, and its regulatory effects on AC activity and cAMP synthesis, ultimately linking these processes to PKA activation through cAMP binding.
+The SBML model definition is provided in the file `PKAcycleMOR_model.xml`.
+  This file is identical across all nested folders and is duplicated for convenience when performing model validation and running _in silico_ experiments.
+  The model parameters are specified in the `parameters_PKAcycleMOR.tsv`, which are required for model simulation.
   - `in_silico_exp`
     This folder contains PEtab files for _in silico_ experiments performed in the study.
   - `validation`
     This folder contains PEtab files for performing model validation.
   - `experimentalCondition_PKAcycleMOR.tsv`